scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** psychic

 You whisper eldritch words into a creatures mind, causing it to panic.
 Make a spellcasting roll against the creatures Intelligence save.
-On success the creature takes a wound and a wound die of psychic damage, immediately fleeing on a critical.
+On success the creature takes 1/1 in psychic damage, immediately fleeing on a critical.
 While fleeing the creature, if able, moves 1 tile per remaining AP avoiding dangerous terrain if possible.

 You may target an extra creature for every level cast above 1st.